PoP-PoPAPI/api-graphql/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-Convert your application into a GraphQL server.
+Extended/Upgraded implementation of GraphQL.
 This implementation is a package to be installed on top of the [PoP API](https://github.com/getpop/api).

 ## Install